xanxer6rB/forge-kasm/README.md

 # forge-kasmvnc
-Play forge-gui-desktop in a docker container using KasmVNC
+How-to-Play forge-gui-desktop in a docker container using KasmVNC

-The docker-compose file was built, ran/tested, and exported from a Zimaboard 832
+The docker-compose file was exported from a Zimaboard 832.

 Has been tested on linux based systems so far but having a windows based system with Docker Desktop may work as well (Have not tested yet).